casutton/homepage.csutton/index.md

 <p>I collaborate with a wonderful group of students and researchers
-who have, for whatever reason, chosen to go under the name CUP: Charles's Uncertain People.
+who have, for whatever reason, chosen to go under the name <a href="http://groups.inf.ed.ac.uk/cup">CUP: Charles's Uncertain People</a>.
-There is a <a href="https://wiki.inf.ed.ac.uk/ANC/CharlesUncertainPeople">CUP Reading Group</a>, to which all are welcome.</p>
+We have a weekly reading group, to which all are welcome.</p>

 <p>